Nobusuke Takatsukasa

 Takatsukasa graduated in zoology from the Imperial University of Tokyo (1914) where he studied under Isao Ijima and received a doctorate in 1943.
-He was a specialist on birds and published several papers and books on the birds of Japan, collaborating with other Japanese ornithologists including Y. Yamashina and M. U. Hachisuka.
+He was a specialist on birds and published several papers and books on the birds of Japan, collaborating with other Japanese ornithologists including Yoshimaro Yamashina and Masauji Hachisuka.
 He also worked with Oliver L. Austin Jr. (1903-1988).
 He was also a keen aviculturist.
 He presided over the Ornithological Society of Japan from 1922 to 1946.
 His books included Kaidori (1917), Kaidori Shusei (1930) and Japanese Birds (1941).
-In 1944 he became high priest for the Meiji Shrine and was involved in the "Great Zoo Massacre" of 1943 at the Ueno zoological gardens.
+In 1944, he became high priest for the Meiji Shrine and was involved in the "Great Zoo Massacre" of 1943 at the Ueno zoological gardens.
 He presided over the "Memorial Service for Martyred Animals" following the killing of the animals.

-His son Toshimichi married Kazuko Takatsukasa, daughter of Emperor Hirohito.
+He married Yasuko Tokugawa (1897–1976), a descendant of Tokugawa Yoshinao.
+Their son Toshimichi married Kazuko Takatsukasa, daughter of Emperor Hirohito.